kyma-project/cli/docs/gen-docs/kyma_alpha_verify.md

 ## See also

 * [kyma alpha](kyma_alpha.md)	 - Experimental commands
-* [kyma alpha sign module](kyma_alpha_sign_module.md)	 - Signs all module resources from an unsigned component descriptor that's hosted in a remote OCI registry
+* [kyma alpha verify module](kyma_alpha_verify_module.md)	 - Verifies the signature of a Kyma module bundled as an OCI container image.